 Simo, Jules and McInnes, C.R.
 (2009) Displaced periodic orbits with low-thrust propulsion.
-In: 19th AAS/AIAA Space Flight Mechanics Meeting, 2009-02-08 - 2009-02-12, Georgia, USA.
+In: 19th AAS/AIAA Space Flight Mechanics Meeting, 2009-02-08 - 2009-02-12.

 Solar sailing and solar electric technology provide alternative forms of spacecraft propulsion.
 These propulsion systems can enable exciting new space-science mission concepts such as solar system exploration and deep space observation.
 The aim of this work is to investigate new families of highly non-Keplerian orbits, within the frame of the Earth-Moon circular restricted three-body problem (CRTBP), where the third massless body utilizes a hybrid of solar sail and a solar electric thruster.
 The augmented thrust acceleration is applied to ensure a constant displacement periodic orbit above L2, leading to simpler tracking from the lunar surface for communication applications.
 Using an approximate, first order analytical solution to the nonlinear non-autonomous ordinary differential equations, periodic orbits can be derived that are displaced above/below the plane of the CRTBP.

 |Notes:||Available on CD-ROM and hard copy.|

 |Keywords:||solar sails, spacecraft, propulsion, periodic orbits, Mechanical engineering and machinery, Motor vehicles.
 Aeronautics.
 Astronautics, Aerospace Engineering, Control and Systems Engineering|

 |Department:||Faculty of Engineering > Mechanical and Aerospace Engineering|

 |Depositing user:||Strathprints Administrator|